AndrewChamp/portalfire-framework/README.md

 		* 'error' -> Contains status codes for document / server errors

 ###Files
-- Upload the 'portalfire' directory above public_html.
+- Upload the 'portalfire' directory above public_html
 	* Example:  _'/home/user/portalfire/'_

+- Upload the 'domain.com' directory.  _Be sure to name it to the actual domain using it_
+	* Open 'common/config.php' file and edit to fit your needs.
+Also add your Database credentials